Rachit2912/C-Basic-Practice-Programs/README.md

 C Basic Practice Questions

+I created and updated this repo step by step when I was also learning C.

 This repo has basic C practice questions which beginners are advised to do to clear their concepts.